-“I’m into moods and feelings”, states Peter ‘Baby’ Ford in 1992, disliking the direction, electronic music is taking.
-After years of increasing harshness on the dancefloor culminating in Gabber, the time has come for exploring more friendly grounds.
-In the advent of personal computers and internet for everyone, the seemingly endless possibilities of electronic sounds are pursued differently everywhere.
-55 minutes with tracks by Acid Jesus, The Black Dog, Cylob, Like A Tim and others.
+“I’m into moods and feelings”, stated Peter ‘Baby’ Ford in 1992, who did not like the direction electronic music has taken.
+After years of increasing harshness on the dance floor, culminating in gabber, it is time to explore friendlier territory.
+With the advent of personal computers and the internet for everyone, the seemingly endless possibilities of electronic sounds are being explored in different ways everywhere.

 Featured cover art: Like A Tim – Stay Real